cltl/span-annotation-tool/README.md

 |trigger | The tag abbreviation that triggers the type-in question.
 If the type-in question is unnecessary, set to `None`.|
 |type_in_question | This question is asked to have the annotators fill in a text input field.
 As opposed to span_question, this one is optional.
 If you don't need it, set to `None`.|

-## Using the interface

-1. Run the app
+3. Run the app
 ```
 $ python3 app.py
 ```

-2. Open a browser (if running local, open your browser and go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) or [http://localhost:5000](http://localhost:5000)) and annotate!
+4. Open a browser (if running local, open your browser and go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) or [http://localhost:5000](http://localhost:5000)) and annotate!